ComposableFi/sol-benchmarks/README.md

 # Benchmarks

+### NoCacheEcrecover

+> Contract for benchmarking ecrecover precompile using foundry's forge tests, looping through `n` number of signatures.
+An event is emitted with the number of correct matches.

+### EcdsaOps

+> Contract includes looping through each signature and recovering each address from the message hash and signature using `ECDSA.recover` function.
+Finally, an event is emitted with the number of correct matches.

 ### Openzeppelin ECDSA recover (signature verification)

 | Number of signatures verified | Gas Usage | Gas Price (Eth) (15 Gwei) | USD (at 1500/eth) |